currychern/bounti/README.md

 ![AppMockup](https://raw.githubusercontent.com/currychern/bounti/master/public/assets/app_mockup.png)

 > Bounti is an app that allows neighbors to share surplus food so it won't go to waste.
-We hope to create a community to help end food waste.
+We hope to foster community and help end food waste.

 ## Contents
 - [The Problem](#the-problem)